sguzunov/docs/docs/tutorials/02_net/net-tutorial.md

 Here are some common issues that you may encounter:
 - Application is missing from the App Manager - check its configuration file: it must be a valid `JSON`.
-- Application does not start after being clicked - make sure that the `path` property of the configuration file of the application points to the folder which contains the `exe`.
+- Application doesn't start after being clicked - make sure that the `path` property of the configuration file of the application points to the folder which contains the `exe`.
-- The `Clients` application does not visualize any data - the data provider `exe` must be running, so make sure that the `path` in its configuration file is valid and that port 8083 is free (this is where the data is hosted).
+- The `Clients` application doesn't visualize any data - the data provider `exe` must be running, so make sure that the `path` in its configuration file is valid and that port 8083 is free (this is where the data is hosted).
-- Some/All of my projects will not build - make sure that all projects reference the `Glue42.dll` located in `%LocalAppData%/Tick42/GlueSDK/Glue42NET/lib/net45`.
+- Some/All of my projects won't build - make sure that all projects reference the `Glue42.dll` located in `%LocalAppData%/Tick42/GlueSDK/Glue42NET/lib/net45`.

 ## Initializing the Glue42 Library